actilabs/actilist-docs/docs/staking/staking.md

 import loadValidator from '../../src/utils/loadValidator' loadValidator();

-ActiList project is contributing to Secret Network's security and decentralization by providing its own validator node.
-Building a dapp that runs on Secret Network we are genuinely interested to keep network in a healthy state.
+The ActiList project is contributing to Secret Network's security and decentralization by providing its own validator node.
+Building a decentralized application (dapp) that runs on Secret Network we are genuinely interested to keep network in a healthy state.
 Therefore we take best care of our validator node to make sure it runs smoothly in any circumstance.

 Our efforts among other include: